 Cellular shades (also known as honeycomb shades) are one amongst the most desired window coverings in the home décor market and has been that way for a very long time.
-People choose to buy cellular shades because of the fact that these window treatments can not only block out harsh sunlight and give them good light filtration options, but also provide privacy and the best of all, regulate the room temperature of your home, making it easier on their wallets.
+People choose to buy cellular shades because of the fact that these window treatments can not only block out harsh sunlight and give them good light filtration options, but also provide privacy and the best of all, these insulating blinds regulate the room temperature of your home, making it easier on their wallets.

 The benefits of energy efficient window treatments are often overshadowed by other captivating qualities such as light control and aesthetic appeal.
 Having an energy efficient window treatment means that your dependence on the thermostat or artificial air conditioning reduces.
 Furthermore, the reduced dependence would mean that you would end up paying lesser than usual on your utilities every month.
 It also means that you are shifting towards a more environmental friendly option to control the temperature in your home.

-What is even better is that along with energy efficiency, cellular shades come in different designs, materials and a lot of general versatility.
+What is even better is that along with energy efficiency, motorized cellular shades come in different designs, materials and a lot of general versatility.
 You will not have to sacrifice the look of your home in any way by choosing cellular shades.

 How Are Cellular Shades Energy Efficient?